ksu-cs-textbooks/cis400/content/D-milestones/03-class-library-milestone-1.md

 `Price`: _$5.80_ (or _$3.70_ for a half-stack)

-In addition to the normal entree properties, it should have a boolean property for `HalfStack` (indicating a half-order, default `false`), and a `SyrupFlavor` property `Syrup` indicating what syrup it should be served with (default Maple).
+In addition to the normal entree properties, it should have a boolean property for `HalfStack` (indicating a half-order, default `false`), and a `SyrupFlavor` property `SyrupFlavor` indicating what syrup it should be served with (default Maple).

+If the `HalfStack` property is true, the string `"Half Stack"` should appear in the `SpecialInstructions` list.
+Similarly, the name of the selected syrup should appear in the `SpecialInstructions` along with the word "Syrup", i.e. when the selected syrup is maple, the `SpecialInstructions` should include `"Maple Syrup"`.

 #### Outer Omelette (a loaded omelette)
 Implement a class to represent the Outer Omelette, named `OuterOmelette` in the file _OuterOmelette.cs_.
 It should have the following properties: